In a building boom, Brookhaven ponders how to save trees

 “It will become an even bigger problem when developers start looking at houses built in the ’60s and ’70s in District 1,” he said.

-Payment into the fund for a “specimen tree” is $200 per inch of the tree’s circumference from about 4.5 feet above the ground.
+Payment into the fund for a “specimen tree” is $200 per inch of the tree’s diameter from about 4.5 feet above the ground.
 The city doesn’t clearly define what a specimen tree is in the ordinance.
 Generally speaking, they are trees planted to be a focus of attention on a site, such an oak in the middle of a yard.

 On a recent afternoon at 1515 Grant Drive, the sun shined through the branches thick with green leaves of the two oak trees standing some 30 feet into the sky, casting long shadows over the house, yard and across the street.

-Note: This story has been updated to correct that a tree’s diameter is the measurement used to determine its size, not its circumference.
-To get the diameter, a surveyor measures a tree’s circumference and that number is divided by pi (3.14).
-This results in what is called the “diameter at breast height,” the standard measurement for trees.